sassoftware/esp-studio-examples/Advanced/onnx_object_detection/README.md

 - w_score is a Score window.
 This window executes the ONNX model when data passes through the window.
 The events from the w_reader window are pre-processed (as defined in the w_reader window) and converted to a tensor format.
 A tensor is an n-dimensional array that contains the same type of data.
 The output from the w_score window is another tensor.
 - w_postprocess is a Python window.
 The Python code converts the model output (tensor format) into easier formats, so that the outputs can be handled by subsequent windows.
 In general, a project that references an ONNX model is likely to require post-processing of data after scoring has taken place.
 - w_object_tracker is an Object Tracker window that enables you to track objects over time.
-- w_annotate is a Python window.
+- w_annotate is a Python Custom window.
 The Python code in this window annotates the image with the results from the model.
 - w_counter is a Counter window that provides an indication of the overall performance.

 ### w_data